History of the House / 1896 to 1901 - John Randal Plunkett

 Bellevue, Islandbridge stayed in the family, firstly as a business premises but later also as a residence, until the company was wound up around the 1970's.
 It is now an apartment complex called Belle View Maltings.

-John Randal Plunkett was married to Cecilia Read from Kensington, London.
+John Randal Plunkett married Cecilia Read from Kensington, London in October1878.

 Cecilia came from a well known family of surgeons.
 Her mother was also called Cecilia Mary Read (nee Landon) and her father was a surgeon called Thomas Laurence Read.

-According to Cecilia's father's obituary, his father was a friend of Dickens and Thackeray!
+According to Cecilia's father's obituary, his own father was a friend of Dickens and Thackeray!

 John Randal and Cecilia had eight children, three of whom died at a young age, including their daughter Sheelagh (Sheila Isabel Mary) who was drowned at the age of 21 when the SS Leinster was torpedoed by the Germans in 1918.